-Understanding how to calculate the square footage of a home is more important than you think.
-Whether you are buying or selling, knowing how many square feet property will provide an understanding of the size of the home.
+Understanding how to calculate square footage of a home is more important than you think.
+Whether you are buying or selling, knowing how many square feet of the property will provide an understanding of the size of the home.
+Even if you are buying new construction, it is important to understand the size of the home.

 Do You Have to Hire a Professional to Measure Square Footage?

 Calculating the living space is something you can do yourself for your own home.
 It can appear to be a simple case of adding the sum of the dimensions of the rooms together, but things aren’t as easy as that.
 Not every part of your home will count as living square feet, you need to be aware of what to include and what to miss out.

 When you are buying a home and obtaining a mortgage, you will be getting a home appraisal.
 It is an important criterion in the home buying process.
 All appraisers utilize a method to determine the square footage of the home.